 Trees are lost each year to disease, rot and urban development, so it is important to have a tree replacement programme, as well as to plant additional trees.
 We have also replaced ancient hedgerows, which provide shelter and food for insects, small mammals and birds, as part of local historical and nature conservation projects, and planted fruit trees in community orchards.

-We plant young saplings (known as ‘whips’), which are about 1-2 years old, larger ‘standard’ trees (8-12 years old), and sometimes, even more mature trees, which may have been growing for 15 years or more.
+Young trees called saplings (also known as ‘whips’) can be planted to create woodlands.
+These whips are about 1-2 years old, larger ‘standard’ trees (8-12 years old), and sometimes, even more mature trees, which may have been growing for 15 years or more.
 The young saplings are cheaper, and so can be planted in greater quantity to increase the number of trees and create future woodlands, whilst the larger standard trees create instant impact, which is important where trees have been lost.

-Sometimes we plant non-native species of tree, perhaps a specimen tree in a park which replaces a tree that was lost, or to increase the number and variety of trees of interest in a particular park.
+Sometimes non-native species of tree are planted, perhaps a specimen tree in a park which replaces a tree that was lost, or to increase the number and variety of trees of interest in a particular park.